-The principle objective of the RSPO is "to promote the growth and use of sustainable palm oil through co-operation within the supply chain and open dialogue between the stakeholders."
+The principal objective of the RSPO is "to promote the growth and use of sustainable palm oil through co-operation within the supply chain and open dialogue between the stakeholders."

 The RSPO has developed a set of environmental and social criteria which companies must comply with in order to produce Certified Sustainable Palm Oil (CSPO).
 When properly applied, these criteria help minimise the negative impact of palm oil cultivation on the environment and communities in palm oil-producing regions.